kip93/resume/README.md

 task than simply editing the `.tex` file described in the previous section.

-I've tried to add documentation and comment the file wherever possible, but you'll need to have a at least a good grasp on the LaTeX basics to be able to make any significant edits.
+I've tried to add documentation and comment the file wherever possible, but you'll need to have at least a good grasp on the LaTeX basics to be able to make any significant edits.<!-- i.e. May the force be with you. -->

 ## Dependencies